Hello-PIS/PiS-Hello/README.md

 ```

 ### Mobile app
-Prior to running the app, you need to install node.json your PC.
+Prior to running the app, you need to install node.js on your PC.
 Then, you need to install expo with command
 ```shell
 npm install --global expo-cli